bnorm/kotlin-react-function/README.md

 }
 ```

-The compiler plugin automatically generates the RProps interface and the
+The compiler plugin automatically generates the `Props` interface and the
 functional component property.
 It then rewrites the original function to add the
-component as a child and automatically assign all the component property
+component as a child and automatically assigns all the component property
 attributes.
 Basically doing all the boilerplate for you automatically!
 Magic!

 ## Work In Progress